MOllylesia/alx-pre_course/root/alx-pre_course/0x01-git/README.md

-THis is the README.md file inside the 0x01-git directory.
+This s the README.md file inside the 0x01-git directory.